animatedmax/spring-data-geode/src/main/markdown/index.md

   this `shiro.ini` file, which must be available in the `CLASSPATH`.

-- Using only Apache Shiro, annotate your Spring Boot application class with Spring Data for Apache Geode’s new `@EnableSecurity` annotation and define one or more Apache Shiro [`Realms`](https://shiro.apache.org/realm.html) as beans in the Spring container for accessing your application’s security metadata (that is, authorized users, roles, and permissions).
+- Using only Apache Shiro, annotate your Spring Boot application class with Spring Data for GemFire's new `@EnableSecurity` annotation and define one or more Apache Shiro [`Realms`](https://shiro.apache.org/realm.html) as beans in the Spring container for accessing your application's security metadata (that is, authorized users, roles, and permissions).

 </div>